bioidiap/bob.pipelines/doc/dask.rst

 That's it, you just run a scikit pipeline in the Idiap SGE grid :-)

-Dask provides generic :doc:`deployment <dask-jobqueue:examples>` mechanism for SGE systems, but it contains the following limitations:
+Dask provides generic deployment dask-deployment_ mechanism for SGE systems, but it contains the following limitations:

-  1. It assumes that a :doc:`dask graph <dask:graphs>` runs in an homogeneous grid setup.
+  1. It assumes that a dask-graphs_ runs in an homogeneous grid setup.
 For instance, if parts your graph needs a specific resource that it's avaible in other SGE queues (e.g q_gpu, q_long_gpu, IO_BIG), the scheduler is not able to request those resources on the fly.

-  2. As a result of 1., the mechanism of :doc:`adaptive deployment <dask:how-to/adaptive>` is not able to handle job submissions of two or more queues.
+  2. As a result of 1., the mechanism of dask-adaptative-deployment_ is not able to handle job submissions of two or more queues.

 For this reason the generic SGE laucher was extended to this one :any:`bob.pipelines.distributed.sge.SGEMultipleQueuesCluster`.
 Next subsections presents some code samples using this launcher in the most common cases you will probably find in your daily job.